hoppalazi/AzPowerShellPnPSelenium/README.md

 # AzPowerShellPnPSelenium
-Container image based on Azure PowerShell with PnP.PowerShell Module and Selenium.WebDriver package
+Container image based on Azure PowerShell with PnP.PowerShell Module and Selenium.WebDriver package for use in Azure DevOps Pipeline as self-hosted agent.

+Based on the Azure PowerShell image following stuff is added:
+ - Mono
+ - nuget.exe
+ - Microsoft Edge
+ - Microsoft Edge Webdriver
+ - git
+ - git-lfs
+ - git-ftp
+ - Selenium.WebDriver
+ - PnP.PowerShell